(Pocket-lint) - Twitter has a Clubhouse-like feature called Spaces, where users can access audio chatrooms.

 Where can you find Twitter Spaces?

-- Spaces are found where Fleets appear: Above the Home timeline.
+- Spaces are found where Fleets used to appear: Above the Home timeline.

 On Twitter for iOS and Android, when someone you follow starts or speaks in a Space, it’ll appear at the top of your timeline as a purple bubble for as long as it’s live.
 When you join a Space as a listener, you can react to what you hear with emojis, tweet or DM the Space, or request to speak.